What do Master Gardeners do in Washington County?

 We Speak on Gardening Topics

-The University of Minnesota Extension Master Gardeners in Washington County maintain a Speakers Bureau.
+The University of Minnesota Extension Washington County Master Gardeners maintain a Speakers Bureau.
 Members have several talks prepared and can create presentations based on the needs of the requesting group.
 Master Gardeners speak at garden club meetings and workshops, neighborhood and organizational gatherings, and community education classes.
 If you are looking for a speaker on gardening, the environment, or horticulture, you can choose from the following topics or ask about a program that fits with your group’s interests:

 - Annuals for Minnesota